-If each of these investors held the positions, they sustained a large loss on the investment.
-The amount of the loss depends on the current price of stock (or the price at which it was sold).
+Each investor profited, but if each of these investors held the positions, they subsequently sustained a large loss on the investment.
 Ariba closed at \$1.27 (\$7.74 after adjusting for a 1 for 6 stock split) at the end of 2006, so the 100 shares were worth \$127.
 In July 2009, the stock was trading for about \$9.
-Even if the students do not adjust for the reverse split, investors A, B, and C continue to have losses.
+Even if the students do adjust for the reverse split, investors A, B, and C sustained losses if they continued to hold the shares.
 (Since stocks splits are not covered until the chapters on stock, there is no reason to assume they would adjust for the split.)